britram/taps-transports/draft-ietf-taps-transports-04.md

 - congestion control
 - packet erasure coding both proactively and as part of ARQ

-## Transport Layer Security (TLS) and Datagram TLS (DTLS) as a
+## Transport Layer Security (TLS) and Datagram TLS (DTLS) as a pseudotransport
-pseudo transport

-[NOTE: A few words on TLS {{RFC5246}} and DTLS {{RFC6347}} here, and how they get used by other protocols to meet security goals as an add-on interlayer above transport.]
+[NOTE: A few words on TLS {{RFC5246}} and DTLS {{RFC6347}} here, and how they get used by other protocols to meet security goals as an add-on interlayer above transport.
+We might get most of what we need from the HTTP section below]

 ### Protocol Description